amttr/TON-OS-DApp-Server/README.md

 ### SSH keys

 You will need two keys: one for server access and other for git server access at server side.
 Or you can use single one for both for simplification.
+In a case of a dedicated server it is possible that you're already have one.

 1. Generate keys
     ```